Linuxfabrik/kickstart/README.md

 * There are two users: `linuxfabrik` and `root`.
 The root account is not created (disabled).
 Login with the `linuxfabrik` user, which has password-less sudo.
 The default password is `password` (change after first login).
 * SSH server is installed and Linuxfabrik SSH keys are deployed.
 * The system shuts down after installation.
+* Every install carries a `LF_KICKSTART_VERSION` build stamp (format `YYYYMMDDNN`) that is logged at install time via `logger(1)` in `preseed/early_command` and written to `/root/lf-install-version` on the installed system, so any host can be traced back to the exact `lf-debian.cfg` build that produced it.
+See "Log Files" below for where to read the stamp.
+The same marker file and naming is used on RHEL and Ubuntu hosts for uniform fleet identification across distros.

 ### Tests